Jump to content

 Anti-Matter Rifle Gigantic/Fully Auto (lvl 6) 2d10* $28,080 / 2

 Weapons in Future Path are not static like in other Pen & Paper games.
-In FuturePath you can choose a weapon from a list if you are in a hurry there is a partial list of weapons in a table to the right of this page titled 'Table: Weapon Examples' or you can visit the Full Weapon List page for an extensive list of weapon examples.
-However, if you have a creative itch feel free to create your own using the custom weapon rules set.
+In FuturePath, you can choose either a pre-designed weapon from the Full Weapon List, or if you have a creative itch, feel free to create your own using the custom weapon rules set in the Weapon Crafting section.

 Buying a Weapon